zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 Next for "size" choose any option with a minimum of 2 vcpus for ideal performance.

-Choose a username and password.
-(Right it down)
+Choose a username and password. (write it down)

 ![image](https://github.com/user-attachments/assets/acf0e8be-d250-4a59-a777-077e6f7d0106)